 Multigated Acquisition Scan

-A multigated acquisition (MUGA) scan is a test that looks at the chambers and blood vessels of the heart.
-This test may also be called cardiac blood pooling imaging, nuclear ventriculography (ven-trik-u-LOG-rah-fee), or radionuclide (ray-dee-oh-NOO-kleyed) ventriculography.
-This test shows caregivers how well the left ventricle of your heart is pumping.
-Caregivers will also learn about your heart's ejection fraction (how much blood pumps out of your heart with each heart beat).
-Test results can also show how the walls of your ventricles move when they are contracting (beating) and resting.
+A multigated acquisition (MUGA) scan is a test used to examine the chambers and blood vessels of your heart.
+It shows how well the left ventricle of your heart is pumping.
+Healthcare providers will be able to measure the ejection fraction (the amount of blood that pumps out of your heart with each heartbeat).

 How is a MUGA scan performed?

-What are the risks of having this test?
+What are the risks of a MUGA scan?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.